 Kurumi of Kimi ni Todoke tries to win Kazehaya's affections, but her plan backfires because he simply doesn't like her.
 Her attempt does bring Sawako to confront her true feelings for Kazehaya, though.
 Ultimately, Kurumi fails to be a true false lead, but achieves the same result.

 Cameron Bloom from Mobile Suit Gundam, fiancée' of Mirai Yashima, helmswoman/love interest of acting captain Bright Noah.
 It might not actually count, though since it was an Arranged Marriage and she didn't really like him.
-Incidentally, the original captain that Noah replaced was named false lead.
+Incidentally, the original captain that Noah replaced was named after the original false leadTrope Namer.

 Hermione in Romeo X Juliet is a sweet and sheltered Ojou who is also the arranged fiancée of Romeo, the male lead.
 She's usually portrayed as The Woobie since she truly cares for Romeo, save for one episode that had her as a momentary Yandere after a mild Break the Cutie process and some severe repression.
 She still gets better and outlives both Romeo and Juliet in the end.